 THE KPOPALYPSE LEXICON

-Anti Kpop-Fangirl – a site that I write for.
+Anti Kpop-Fangirl – a site that I once wrote for, which is now defunct.
 You can visit it here, and I recommend that you do so.
-Strange and mysterious as it may seem, I am only one of many writers at Anti Kpop-Fangirl.
-There are many other writers, with many other opinions, sometimes the same as my own, sometimes not.
+Strange and mysterious as it may seem, I was only one of many writers at Anti Kpop-Fangirl.
+There were many other writers, with many other opinions, sometimes the same as my own, sometimes not.
 Know this as trufax.

-Asian Junkie – a site that I write for.
-You can visit it here, and I recommend that you do so.
-Strange and mysterious as it may seem, I am only one of many writers at Asian Junkie.
+Asian Junkie – a site that I once wrote for.
+You can visit it here, and I recommend that you do so (using an adblocker is recommended, Kpopalypse recommends Ublock Origin for Firefox or Chrome).
+Strange as it may seem, I was only one of many writers at Asian Junkie.
 There are many other writers, with many other opinions, sometimes the same as my own, sometimes not.
 Know this as trufax.

 Bad Meaning Good – part of CL from 2NE1’s iconic spoken-word breakdown in her solo debut song “The Baddest Female“.
 If bad means good, then by logical conclusion, the worst song ever is the best song ever, which means that CL’s debut is the second-best k-pop song ever made.
 Click here for more great songs released that year.

-Bad Thoughts Room – a hypothetical room that exists inside many k-pop agencies where idols are told to stand and look at a wall for hours as punishment/reformation for having thoughts not approved by their company.
+Bad Thoughts Room – a hypothetical room that exists inside many k-pop agencies where idols are told to stand and look at a wall for hours or do other punitive tasks as punishment/reformation for having thoughts not approved by their company.
 Often featured in Kpopalypse fanfiction.

 ([X] Is My) Best Friend, Is [X] Your Best Friend? – iconic line uttered by Tiffany, member of Girls’ Generation, when her group won Best Music Video at the YouTube Awards in 2013.
 Tiffany exclaimed “YouTube is my best friend, is YouTube your best friend?” to a nonplussed audience who mostly didn’t even know who she was let alone have any chance of comprehending the sheer density of air-headed cheesiness in her acceptance speech.

 Betsy – author/ex-author at Asian Junkie, who has collaborated with Kpopalypse.
-In the interests of balancing the need to respect Betsy’s privacy and provide visually similar content to an actual Betsy appearance, images of Hitomi Tanaka are used to represent Betsy on Kpopalypse blog.
-However Betsy is real and can be contacted on Twitter and Curious Cat.
+In the interests of balancing the need to respect Betsy’s privacy and provide visually similar content to an actual Betsy appearance, images of Hitomi Tanaka are used to represent Betsy.
+However Betsy is real.
+Her social networking details tend to be in a constant state of flux, approach Kpopalypse for these details if required.

 Blackjack – a fan of k-pop girl group 2NE1.
-Often a target for derision as Blackjacks tend to actually believe YG Entertainment’s wacky marketing.
-As 2NE1 have reached a quality nadir, Blackjack density (both in numerical quantity and brain matter viscosity) has increased, possibly due to YG’s clever deployment of Bad Meaning Good ideology.
+Once a target for derision as Blackjacks tended to actually believe YG Entertainment’s wacky marketing, now hardly relevant as there are probably only a few of them left.

 Block B – boy group favoured by Netizenbuzz for stanning/contextualising purposes.
 Read more here.